SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 Response codes:
 - 200 OK: order successfully updated
-- 400 Bad Request: order update data is wrong
+- 400 Bad Request: order update data is wrong or order number not given
 - 401 Unauthorized: no credentials provided
 - 403 Forbidden: access token invalid or identity is unauthorized
-- 404 Not Found: order for given order number not found
+- 404 Not Found: order for given order number not found, or shop not found

+Response body:
+- Order

+Response headers:
+- Content-Type: application/json

 ### DELETE /orders/{id}
 Remove an order from the app store.